 First Floor: Stairs from rear hall lead to landing with doors to; Zip and Link twin bedroom with TV, ensuite bathroom with shower over bath, WC and hand basin.
 Single bedroom with truckle bed.
 Twin bedroom, both with truckles.
 Double bedroom with 5' bed and TV.
 Second spiral staircase from entrance hall leads up to; Double bedroom with zip and link beds, ensuite bathroom with shower over bath, WC and hand basin.
 Double bedroom with 6' bed and access door to main landing, en suite bathroom with shower over bath, WC and hand basin.
 Jack and Jill child's single bedroom with lockable doors to both of the previous doubles.

 Exterior: Drive in front of house with plenty of parking for up to 8 cars.
-Converted barn with indoor swimming pool with changing room, poolside shower and WC.
+Converted barn with private indoor swimming pool with changing room, poolside shower and WC.
 Games area including full sized snooker table, table tennis table, comfortable sofas, darts, large fridge, TV and sink.
 Large Patio to rear of house with tables and chairs, barbecue, wendy house, lawned garden area, extensive woodlands.

 Facilities & Services